 - When did you first begin experiencing symptoms?

-- Have you traveled or had unusual exposures?
+- Have you traveled or been exposed to chemicals or toxic substances?

 What you can do in the meantime